marinecoders/marinecoders.github.io/README.md

 # This is Marine Coders website repo

-We are a group of U.S. Marineswho use code to improve the lives of our fellow Marines.
+We are a group of U.S. Marines who use code to improve the lives of our fellow Marines.

 ![Airmen Coders logo with #BuiltByAirmen](/assets/images/Marine_Coders_Logo.jpg)